tangcc35/DATA1030-Project-Cangcheng/README.md

-# DATA1030-Project-Cangcheng
+# Hand Gesture and User Recognition
-This is a DATA1030 project of Cangcheng Tang
+This is a project on Hand Gesture and User Recognition

+Reports and presentations can be viewed in the `reports` folder.

 Hand gesture recognition is a very powerful tool in interaction with an electronic device.
 Such technology allows hands-free control over smartphones, computers, or even smart household appliances